 - Once in the home, they can be pretty laid back.

-- He is a dominant dog, who can be a challenge to train.
+- He is a dominant dog that can be a challenge to train.

-- This breed is best suited for first-time dog owners.
+- This breed is not suited for first-time dog owners.

 - In the family home, he is very affectionate with family members.